Interacting with Americans and Canadians

 Using older people's names

-Younger travellers should be careful about
+As in nearly every culture, younger travellers should be careful about

 calling older folks by their first names, unless the older person